 Thomas Holzer, D.Sc.Read more

-Thomas Holzer, D.Sc., has been Adjunct Professor of Engineering Management and Systems Engineering at George Washington University, Washington, D.C., since 1999.
+Thomas Holzer, D.Sc., has been Adjunct Professor for the School of Engineering and Applied Science at George Washington University, Washington, D.C., since 1999.
 He is the former Director, Engineering Management Office, Enterprise Operations Directorate, National Geospatial-Intelligence Agency.

 He has over 35 years of experience in lifecycle systems engineering, leading large-scale information technology programs, and process improvement initiatives.
 Dr. Holzer was responsible for the strategic evolution of the National System for Geospatial-Intelligence technical and operational infrastructure architectures; assuring the integrity of the systems engineering performed; and development of a proficient systems engineering workforce.

 Dr. Holzer has D.Sc. and M.S. degrees in Engineering Management from George Washington University and a B.S. degree in Mechanical Engineering from the University of Cincinnati.

 Muhammad Islam, Ph.D.Read more